-Integration of sustainability risks Under the EU Sustainable Finance Disclosure Regulation ("SFDR"), "sustainability risk" means an environmental, social or governance ("ESG") event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of an investment ("Sustainability Risks").
+Under SFDR, "sustainability risk" means an environmental, social or governance ("ESG") event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of an investment ("Sustainability Risks").
 The management of Sustainability Risks therefore forms an important part of the due diligence process implemented by the Manager.
 When assessing the Sustainability Risks associated with underlying investments, the sub-fund Manager is assessing the risk that the value of such underlying investments could be materially negatively impacted by an ESG event.
-Sustainability Risks are identified, monitored and managed by the sub-fund Manager.
+Sustainability Risks are identified, monitored, and managed by the sub-fund Manager.

-The sub-fund Manager defines ESG integration as the consistent consideration of material Sustainability Risks into the investment research and due diligence process to enhance the subfunds' risk-adjusted returns.
+The sub-fund Manager defines ESG integration as the consistent consideration of material Sustainability Risks into the investment research and due diligence process to enhance the sub-funds' risk-adjusted returns.
 Material Sustainability Risks may include but are not limited to: